 Making your small porch into a functional, yet stylish addition to your home is key.

 'Get the balance right, you need to make sure it feels open and spacious, but also allows for a practical space,' advises interior designer, Nikki Rees.

-If you live in the country, an area for boot storage might be useful, whereas in urban areas your porch lighting might need to work harder for security purposes.
+If you live in the country, an area for boot storage might be useful, whereas in urban areas your you might want to look into garden security lighting and how to make it work with the security lights on your porch.
 Speak to your architect or designer about the practical elements you need to consider before you start planning the decoration.